Sleep Disorders

 • REM Sleep Disorder Syndrome

-In this post, we’re going to be looking at the diagnosis and the treatments for common sleep disorders.
+In this post, we will look at the diagnosis and the treatments for common sleep disorders.
 Self-diagnosis is discouraged when it comes to sleep disorders.
-There could be an underlying medical condition that is causing the disorder and the best thing to do would be to seek medical attention.
+There could be an underlying medical condition causing the disease, and the best thing to do would be to seek medical attention.

 Insomnia

-It is a term that is used to describe when someone is having difficulty falling or staying asleep.
-There are two distinct types of insomnia, that are transient insomnia and chronic insomnia
+It is a term used to describe someone having difficulty falling or staying asleep.
+There are two distinct types of Insomnia: transient Insomnia and Chronic Insomnia

 • Chronic Insomnia: This happens when you experience non-restorative sleep.
-You might have difficulty falling asleep or maintaining sleep for extended periods of time.
-You might experience some nights of good sleep but most of them are going to be characterized with Insomnia.
+You might have difficulty falling asleep or maintaining sleep for extended periods.
+You might experience some nights of good sleep, but most will be characterized by Insomnia.

 • Medical conditions